-One of the first things we all learn after being diagnosed with a fatty liver disease is that taking any sort of pill is a big NO, especially over-the-counter painkillers.
+One of the first things we all learn after being diagnosed with a fatty liver disease is that taking any pill is a big NO, including over-the-counter painkillers.

-At the same time, the quality of life would be extremely low if we are unable to treat our pain – no matter if we talk about a massive headache or chronic pain.
+At the same time, the quality of life would be extremely low if we are unable to treat our pain – no matter if we talk about a massive headache or the chronic type.

 We’re going to dig a bit deeper and learn more about this very sensitive topic, maybe just as debated as the relation between stress and fatty liver disease.